 Durability of the Induction Motor:

-- Due to this feature, it works for many years without any serious damage.
+Due to this feature, it works for many years without any serious damage.

 Induction Motor Disadvantage

-- The simple induction motor is heavyweight.
+The simple induction motor is heavy.

 You can also read some related articles to the induction motor.
 That is described here.